IVashty/alx-system_engineering-devops/0x0E-web_stack_debugging_1/README.md

 - The first line of all your Bash scripts should be exactly `#!/usr/bin/env bash`
 - The second line of all your Bash scripts should be a comment explaining what is the script doing
 - You are not allowed to use `wget`

+## Task 0:
+if nginx is running
+`sudo systemctl start nginx`

+knw nginx status
+`sudo systemctl status nginx`

+to check if nginx is listening to port 80
+`sudo netstat -tuln | grep 80`

+check
+``